-Students under the 2014, 2015 and 2017 autonomous regulations, who have discontinued for reasons other than disciplinary action, may be readmitted to 2018 regulation.
-Department Consultative Committee (DCC) shall study and recommend on the exemption and addition of courses to be registered for, by the student concerned during re-admission.
+Students under the 2015 and 2017 autonomous regulations, who have discontinued for reasons other than disciplinary action, may be readmitted to 2018 regulation (subject to maximum duration & other requirements).
+Department Consultative Committee (DCC) shall study and recommend on the exemption and addition of courses to be registered for, by the student concerned during readmission.
 The details shall be forwarded to Academic Consultative Committee (ACC) for approval and the committee's decision shall be final.